-What could make a successful wholesale distribution business in 2017 and beyond?
+What could make a successful wholesale distribution business now and beyond?
 Attributes such as good inventory handling and excellent relationships with customers still stand.
 However, using technology to provide ease and convenience is the new norm.

 If you run a wholesale distribution business, you know that order volumes are huge and need to be fulfilled as soon as possible.
 This means that your own backend system for inventory control must be foolproof.
 By building into your business those features that give your customers the convenience they want, you can ensure long-term success.

 Keep Inventory Under Control And Automate

 There are several aspects of successful inventory management, the first of which is maintaining just enough stock to do business.
 As a wholesale distributor, it may seem logical to stock up more to fulfill orders.
 Compared to pure retail business, this may be true in terms of volume.

 However, more stock and more volume are often not the same things.
 While you may be buying and selling greater stock volumes, it is still important not to stock more than you need.
 Inventory calculations such as lead time, reorder level and safety stock apply to wholesale distribution as well.
 Ensuring you have no dead stock can in itself help you turn a profit.

 The second aspect of inventory control is the ‘how’ of it.
 While you may be keen to use spreadsheets to track inventory, this is not ideal, especially when you have large volumes of stock moving around.
 An accurate view of your inventory can help prevent stock losses and misplaced orders.
 To do this, it is recommended that you use a good inventory management system.
 It can help you track your orders across channels much more effectively and keep a close eye on stock movement.

 For example, you may receive an order for a hundred products outside of business hours, driving your inventory levels very low.
 If you were to set reorder levels and lead times for each of your products, an inventory management system can automatically send out a purchase order to your vendors.